Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Theoretical Results

 \begin{corollaries} Under the same assumptions and conditions as stated in Theorem \ref{theorem 3}, the sequence $\hat{\bm w}^{(k)}$ returned by Algorithm \ref{algo-1} satisfies

 with probability at least $1-1/p^{\alpha-2}$.
-If $k \geq \lceil 4 \log(4 \alpha c_0^{-1}) \rceil$, then the estimation error is dominated by the statistical error and we further obtain
+If $k \geq \lceil 4 \log \left(4 \alpha c_0^{-1} \right) \rceil$, then the estimation error is dominated by the statistical error and we further obtain

-where $c_0 = 1/\big( 8 \norm{\mathcal{L}^{\ast}(\mathcal{L} \bm w^{\star} + \bm J)^{-1}}_{\max}^2\big)$ is a constant. \end{corollaries}
+where $c_0 = 1/\left( 8 \norm{\mathcal{L}^{\ast}(\mathcal{L} \bm w^{\star} + \bm J)^{-1}}_{\max}^2\right)$ is a constant. \end{corollaries}

-Corollary \ref{corollary} presents the estimation error between the estimated and true precision matrices in Laplacian constrained GGM.
-Similar to Theorem \ref{theorem 3}, the estimation error decays to zero at a linear rate.
-The order of statistical error is $\sqrt{s\log p /n}$, which matches the order of minimax lower bound \citep{cai2016estimating, rothman2008sparse, ravikumar2011high} in Gaussian graphical model.
-Furthermore, the proposed estimation method can achieve the order of minimax lower bound by solving only $\lceil 4 \log(4 \alpha c_0^{-1})\rceil$ sub-problems.
-Notice that $4 \log(4 \alpha c_0^{-1})$ is independent of the dimension size $p$ and sample size $n$.
+Corollary \ref{corollary} presents the estimation error between the estimated and underlying true precision matrices in Laplacian constrained GGM.
+Similar to Theorem \ref{theorem 3}, the optimization error decays to zero at a linear rate.
+The order of statistical error is upper bounded by $\sqrt{s\log p /n}$, which is consistent with the one obtained for Gaussian graphical models \citep{cai2016estimating,ravikumar2011high,rothman2008sparse}.
+It is interesting to explore if $\sqrt{s\log p /n}$ is optimal for estimating sparse precision matrices with Laplacian constraints in future work.
+Furthermore, the proposed estimation method can achieve this order by solving only $\lceil 4 \log(4 \alpha c_0^{-1})\rceil$ sub-problems.
+Notice that $4 \log \left(4 \alpha c_0^{-1} \right)$ is independent of the dimension size $p$ and sample size $n$.